 The core didactic portion of our program includes online and live lectures series, interactive conferences and rounds, Journal Club, specialty workshops, and resident reports and presentations.

-- Our interactive conference series runs for all three years of residency, and is divided into approximately one-month blocks by subject area.
-Conferences are usually case based and correlate with the online lecture series.
-This integration greatly facilitates resident education.
+- Our weekly interactive conference series runs for all three years of residency, and is divided into approximately one-month blocks by subject area.
+Conferences are usually case based and are designed to cover the topics for the certifying exam.
 Conferences are held during protected time on Thursday mornings from 8 AM to noon.

 - Pediatric Grand Rounds—Wednesday 8:00-9:15 AM from September to June—are presented by the pediatric faculty and guest speakers.
 The presentations provide relevant in-depth review of important pediatric clinical and research related topics and are followed by an interactive discussion between the speaker and audience.